sunjay/turtle/docs/guide/index.md

 ## Exercises

-Most sections of this guide will end with some exercises to help you further reinforce what you learned during that section.
+Most lessons of this guide will end with some exercises to help you further reinforce what you learned during that lesson.
 All exercises are completely **optional**.
 If you get stuck on an exercise, it is totally okay to move on and come back to it later.